Symptoms of Cataracts

 $2,595 |

-Our team of eye surgeons has extensive training and expertise so that you can feel confident in the care you receive.
+Our eye surgeons have extensive training and expertise so that you can feel confident in the care you receive.

 - We take the time to help you explore all your lens options.
 You may be eligible for advanced technology implants that correct astigmatism and/or provide both near and distance vision.

-- Our facilities have top-of-the-line equipment, diagnostic tools and technology, some of which are scarce in Central Minnesota, particularly when it comes to advanced technology implants.
+- Our facility has top-of-the-line equipment, diagnostic tools and technology, some of which are scarce in Central Minnesota, particularly when it comes to advanced technology implants.
 This means we can provide you with high quality care and the best possible results.

 - CentraCare's universal electronic medical record makes communication between your doctors easy, which is especially important because eye issues can often be the first sign of other health problems.
 You can also easily access your eye care records and communicate with us through MyChart.